LawanGoud/HTML-AND-CSS/WebsiteIntegration/README.md

 The ids of the Carousels are changed in the above Detailed View Sections code.

 The ids used in the above code are unique throughout the HTML document.

+# Website Integration

+## Integration of Favourite Places and Detailed View Sections

+To display the Detailed View Section when we click on the <b>Golden Temple Card</b> in the Favourite Places Section:

+`Step-1`: Add the Section Container with the unique id `Step-2`: Add HTML Code of Golden Temple Detailed View Section `Step-3`: Add an HTML `onclick` attribute to the Golden Temple Card in the Favourite Places Section

+To display the Favourite Places Section when we are in the Detailed View Section:

+`Step-4`: Add an HTML `button` element in the Detailed View Section `Step-5`: Add an HTML `onclick` attribute to the HTML `button` element

+Try out adding the Mysore Palace and Varanasi Temple Detailed View Sections and integrate them similar to the Golden Temple and TajMahal Detailed View Sections in the below Code Playground.